 Ensuring Thriving Koala Populations in Southern Queensland

-• Ecological burning to ensure healthy forests of koala food trees and sufficient recruitment of these trees to support future generations of koalas
+• Cool burning to ensure healthy forests of koala food trees and sufficient recruitment of these trees to support future generations of koalas

-• Pest animal control (particularly wild dogs) to reduce predation pressure on koala’s while most vulnerable – moving to new foraging/breeding areas
+• Pest animal control, particularly wild dogs, to reduce predation pressure on koala’s while most vulnerable, when moving to new foraging/breeding areas

 • Remove invasive cactus species (tiger pear, coral cactus, harissa cactus) from koala habitat to prevent injury or impediment to safe and swift movement